 Admissions DAS in orchestral practice

-Applicants for the DAS in orchestral practice course "violin" must have a Master’s degree in musical performance or one deemed equivalent.
-The course is restricted to students who are under 29 years of age on the application date (25 June 2018).
+Applicants for the DAS in orchestral practice course must have a Master’s degree in musical performance or one deemed equivalent.
+The course is restricted to students who are under 29 years of age on the application date (30 April 2019).

-- Violin DAS course application form for the 2018-2019 academic year duly completed, dated and signed
+- Application form for the 2019-2020 academic year (coming soon) duly completed, dated and signed

 - documents for the application (see below)